 (41) Emails dealing with University business are University records.
 As such, staff are obliged to ensure these emails are placed on formal University files (such as TRIM), preventing the need for access to the user's email account.
 Staff who will be absent from the University must ensure that information held in their email accounts that is relevant and necessary to conducting the University's business is accessible to those having a need for it.

 (42) Access to a user's email records, albeit for official business purposes, must be regulated to protect the privacy of individuals.
 The following procedure aims to maintain the integrity and privacy of email accounts but at the same time enable legitimate access to official University information in the absence of the user concerned.

-(43) The Director, Information Technology, or nominated delegate, may provide a staff member with copies of (or extracts from) official University emails sent by or to another user, and/or access to email logs, where the user has consented to making the information available, or in the following circumstances:
+(43) The Chief Information and Digital Officer, or nominated delegate, may provide a staff member with copies of (or extracts from) official University emails sent by or to another user, and/or access to email logs, where the user has consented to making the information available, or in the following circumstances:

 a. the applicant staff member requires access to the email or logs, as part of their duties as a University staff member;

 b. the email content is related to the business of the University and would be regarded as 'University records';

 c. all reasonable efforts have been made to inform the user of the application and obtain their consent to the access;

 d. the information in the email account cannot be reasonably obtained by any other means (e.g. via TRIM); and